 Tai-chi styles are usually named after the family name of the originator.
 Of the five major styles of taiji two were developed by people named Wu though they were unrelated and form distinctly different branches of the evolutionary tree.
 The older of these is sometimes referred to as Wu/Hao or Hao style.

 If you are lucky enough to have a choice then here are some things to bear in mind.

 Chen style is the oldest and most complete style containing all the original wisdom.
 It is only relatively recently that it has become widely taught, so issues of lineage are less likely.
-Furthermore there has been a concerted effort within the family over the last few decades to ensure the originality of the traditional forms.
+Furthermore there has been a concerted effort within the family over the last few decades to ensure the originality of the traditional forms and to teach how to move correctly from the "tan-tien".
 It uses dynamic spiraling body movements that constantly wind and unwind the body and contains explosive energy releases.
 A consequence of this however is that it can run hotter than other styles and the movements are more complex.

 Yang style is the most common style, being the first style to be popularised.
 It is also the most variable style and the hardest to find with a pure lineage.
 Frequently what is referred to as Yang style are variations on a shortened and simplified sequence of the movements that are based on the form taught by Yang Chen Fu in the 1930's.

-The more recent Wu style was derived from an old Yang lineage and retains the inclined postures of that time that emphasis the strong structure required for "peng-jing".
+The more recent Wu style was derived from an old Yang lineage and retains the inclined postures of that time emphasising a strong structure that assists "peng-jin".

 The original Wu style (Wu/Hao) is based upon small frame movements and is often regarded as the most graceful style of tai-chi.
 It is particularly popular with women and people who have a smaller stature but is not a common style of tai-chi.